techiediaries/techiediaries/_posts/2020/angular-9/tutorial/2020-2-5-angular-9-8-crud-example-and-tutorial.md

 image: "images/content/angular-by-example-httpclient-get.png"
 excerpt: "In this tutorial, we'll learn to build an Angular CRUD example from scratch using the latest version which is as the time of this writing Angular 9"
 categories: angular
-tags : [angular, angular9, angular-9-ngfor-examples, angular-9-httpclient-examples, angular-9-router-examples, angular-9-form-examples, angular-9-tutorials]
+tags : [angular, mysql, angular9, angular-9-ngfor-examples, angular-9-httpclient-examples, angular-9-router-examples, angular-9-form-examples, angular-9-tutorials]
 ---

 In this tutorial, we'll learn to build an Angular CRUD example from scratch using the latest version which is as the time of this writing **Angular 9**.